vishnunairjanardhan/democms/src/content/posts/gift-cards-for-small-businesses.md

 <img rel="preload" role="img" src="/assets/blog/Gift-Cards-for-Small-Businesses.jpg" alt="how can small businesses can increase sales with gift cards">

 Gift cards can increase revenues for your small businesses.
 You got that right!
 According to the <a href="https://nrf.com/research/national-retail-security-survey-2020"  role="link" target="_blank"> National Retail Federation</a>
-(NRF), in 2020, 65% of consumers spent more than the value of their gift card when redeeming it, resulting in increased revenue for businesses.
+(NRF), in 2020, 65% of consumers spent more than the value of their <a href="https://www.99minds.io/giftcard"  role="link" target="_blank">gift card</a> when redeeming it, resulting in increased revenue for businesses.
 Gift cards for small businesses are a great way to boost sales, retain existing customers while attracting new ones.
 They provide an easy way to attract new customers, secure upfront revenue, and foster stronger relationships with existing customers.

 If you’re a stakeholder for a small business and wondering if adding a gift card program for a small business would make sense, you’ve come to the right resource.
 This article will provide a deep dive into how gift cards can accelerate growth for small businesses.
 ## <p>Table of contents</p>